Dirty Water Records is happy to accept demos as we love finding new bands, and here’s a few guidelines:

 - think it's good (not necessarily the same as nbr 1),

 - be convinced you will work at least as hard as we do, but ideally harder.

 We will accept digital submissions via Bandcamp, Dropbox, etc. but recommend you send at least a CD-R so we hear you nearer your best.
 Photographs and bio are also recommended because we may not know who you are so sell yourself a bit.
 If you have a discography we'd like to see that too, and anything else that tells us about you.
-Snail mail address Dirty Water Records, 65 Vale Road, London N4 1PP, UK.
+Postal address Dirty Water Records, 71 Albion Drive, London E8 4LT, UK.

 Like everybody else in the world we are very busy so can’t guarantee a response to every submission.
 But if you don’t hear from us feel free to follow up and we’ll do our best to respond.
 Please don't take it personally; we have friends that we have sometimes taken a couple of months to get back to because there just aren't enough hours in the day to do everything the way we want to do it.